Arpit441/blockchain/README.md

 - To be able to view the transaction history that is related to a property.

 ## Transaction structure:
--Buyer ID/name
+- Buyer ID/name
--Seller ID/name
+- Seller ID/name
--Property ID/name
+- Property ID/name
--Amount
+- Amount
--Timestamp of the transaction
+- Timestamp of the transaction

 ## Block structure:
 -Timestamp